alvinashcraft/live-blog-writer/docs/MIGRATION_GUIDE.md

 - Check the [Multi-Blog Guide](MULTI_BLOG_GUIDE.md) for detailed platform setup
 - Review the [Troubleshooting](#troubleshooting) section above
-- Open an issue on GitHub: https://github.com/alvinashcraft/live-blog-writer/issues
+- Open an issue on [GitHub](https://github.com/alvinashcraft/live-blog-writer/issues)

 ## Rollback

 If you need to rollback to single-blog mode:

 1. The old settings still work if `blogs` array is empty
-2. Remove the `blogs` array from settings
+1. Remove the `blogs` array from settings
-3. Keep using `platform`, `wordpress.url`, etc.
+1. Keep using `platform`, `wordpress.url`, etc.
-4. Note: New platforms (Medium, Ghost, Substack) require the new system
+1. Note: New platforms (Medium, Ghost, Substack) require the new system